Archive for the ‘Country Houses’ Category

 Interior of Lotherton Hall, the Drawing Room

 Lotherton Hall is a favourite location for many people to visit, and with the ability to “get up close”, to the furnishings and fittings, is perhaps unique in Britains’ Country Houses.
-However like all old buildings some of the fabric of the house especially the interior décor, is showing signs of age.
-The Drawing Room is now the subject of a plan to restore it to its former glory, and you may be able to help!
+However like all old buildings some of the fabric of the house especially the interior décor, is showing signs of age.… Read the full article

 Lost Painting of Parlington Hall